Deliver the Perfect Presentation: How to Print a PowerPoint With NotesFeb 09, 2022

 While the print window is not too hard to find, things become a little trickier when you print notes.

-Imagine getting to the critical presentation, only to realize you don't have your PowerPoint presentation notes with you?
+Imagine getting to the critical presentation only to realize you don't have your PowerPoint presentation notes.
 That scenario doesn't bear thinking about.

 To prevent this from happening, head to Settings, select the second box, and within Print Layout, select Notes Pages.
-Make sure the notes pages look correct in the Preview Pane, and the right slide thumbnail is visible before printing.
+Ensure the notes pages look correct in the Preview Pane and the right slide thumbnail is visible before printing.

 Step #4: Printing!

-If you have managed to follow all of the outlined steps above, then it's time to print your masterpiece!
+If you have followed the outlined steps above, it's time to print your masterpiece!

-Ensure the printer you are using has all of the equipment needed to complete your print correctly so that you don't waste paper or other print resources.
+Ensure the printer you use has all the equipment to complete your print correctly so you don't waste paper or other print resources.

 Double-check there is enough paper available in the printer for your presentation.
-Check that there is enough black and color ink available, especially if you have used a beautiful Simple Slides template.
+Check that enough black and color ink is available, mainly if you have used a beautiful Simple Slides template.

 Other Presentation Tips